e-restaurant-dev/admin-frontend/README.md

 ## Setup

-For development, run `npm run dev`
+For development, run `yarn dev`

-For building production version, run `npm run build`
+For building production version, run `yarn build`

 You can run production build inside of docker by using `docker-compose up -d`